jsplumb/jsplumb/doc/wiki/connections.md

 takes the exact same format as you would pass to `addEndpoint`; `makeTarget` is essentially a deferred `addEndpoint` call followed by a `connect` call.
 So in this case, we're telling jsPlumb that any Endpoints it happens to create on some element that was configured by the `makeTarget` call are themselves Connection targets.
-You may or may not want this behaviour in your application - just control it by setting the approriate value for that parameter (it defaults to false).
+You may or may not want this behaviour in your application - just control it by setting the appropriate value for that parameter (it defaults to false).

 `makeTarget` also supports the `maxConnections` and `onMaxConnections` parameters, as `makeSource` does, but note that